joanalnu/gen10/README.md

     Argument: ```string```\
     Output: ```['ABC']``` list of non-existing codons\

-$^1$ The Alphafold API only admits UniProt IDs as input.
+$^1$ The Alphafold package only admits UniProt IDs as input.
 You can find the UniProt ID of a protein or gene in the web.
 We recommend the following databases.
 1. Official UniProt website: [https://www.uniprot.org](https://www.uniprot.org)
 2. For genes: [https://www.ensembl.org/Multi/Tools/Blast](https://www.ensembl.org/Multi/Tools/Blast)
 3. UniProt are available in the alpahfold website itself: [https://alphafold.ebi.ac.uk](https://alphafold.ebi.ac.uk)